Whitelisted2/CS211-DSA-Lab/README.md

 # CS211-DSA-Lab

-This repository contains C programs related to Data Structures And Algorithms (Autumn 2021)
+This repository contains C programs related to Data Structures And Algorithms (Autumn 2021).
+The relevant sample input/output files have been included in the respective folders.

 ## Assignments Included
 0. File Operations